LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 !!! question "What is a SHA-1?"
     SHA-1 means Secure Hash Algorithm 1; which is used to generate an alphanumeric code.

     Each time you save a change to your&nbsp;<span translate="no">GitHub repository</span>, a unique SHA-1 is created.
-That identifier is used to tell *GitHub* a specific change that you want applied.
+That identifier is used to tell *GitHub* a specific change that you want applied or identifies a specific version for that <code>repository</code>.
 These work for any compatible <code>fork</code> taken from the original&nbsp;<span translate="no">GitHub repository</span>.

 ### Do Not Make a Pull Request to LoopKit GitHub Username